kpsdev1/The-Recipe-Blog/README.md

 ## UX Design:

 ### User Stories
+Below are the user stories that was added to the Github project:
 1. As a User I can easily navigate around the site so that I can view different pages and sections on the site.
 2. As a User I can create an account so that I can add my own recipes and comment on other peoples recipes.
 3. As a User I can Sign-in / Sign-out so that can access features when signed in and sign-out so that no one can access my account.